ACT Test Security Protocols: What to Expect

 It’s important to understand the consequences of sharing confidential test information, whether it happens before or after you take the test.
 Though tracing test security leaks is very difficult, their impact on you, the other students taking the test, and the integrity of the whole system is extremely negative.

 If test materials are leaked, lots of scores may be canceled, even those of students who never consulted the materials beforehand.
-Also, ACT Inc. won’t be able to use the questions they created ever again after they’ve been compromised.
+Also, the ACT won’t be able to use those questions ever again after they’ve been compromised.
 If test leaks occur and are not discovered, students will earn artificially high scores, skewing the curve lower for everyone else.
-Basically, if you hear about any test leaks, it’s in your best interests to report them to ACT Inc. and not to participate in the cheating.
+Basically, if you hear about any test leaks, it’s in your best interests to report them and not to participate in the cheating.

 On test day, make sure you have a valid photo ID and your admission ticket with you so you can verify your identity.
 Bring a calculator that has been approved for use on the test.
 When you're taking the test, don't try to skip ahead to a section that hasn't started yet or go back to a section that has already passed.
 Don't discuss questions with other students during breaks, and keep your smartphone turned off and stowed away in your bag at all times.
 Violations of this kind could result in your scores being canceled!